lich-uct/molpher-lib/molpher-lib/docs/source/usage/tutorial.rst

     tree = ETree(source=cocaine, target=procaine)

-The code shown in  :numref:`tree-init` simply initilizes the tree from the supplied SMILES.
+The code shown in  :numref:`tree-init` simply initializes the tree from the supplied SMILES.
 At the moment the tree is pretty simple.
 It only contains the root molecule (cocaine in this particular instance).
 We can manipulate this instance and read data from it in multiple ways, but let's start by printing out the `source molecule` and `target molecule` of the tree: